jessepav/lacygoill-wiki-backup/vim/mapping.md

 It defines `Func()` as the function to call, then executes:

-    :norm! {v:count1}g@_
+    :norm! {cnt}g@_

 The `_` motion makes Vim operate on the current line.
-`v:count1` makes  Vim operate  on several  lines, from the  current one,  if the operator was prefixed with a count.
+`cnt` makes Vim operate on several lines,  from the current one, if the operator was prefixed with a count.

 ---